amanpalariya/console-game/README.md

 ```
 Here, `#disc` is the name of the shape. `#` represents a black pixel, `+` represents a white pixel, and `.` represents a transparent pixel.

-Shape name is a `#` followed by one or more alphanumeric or underscore character.
+Shape name is a `#` followed by one or more alphanumeric or underscore characters.

 > Shapes can be defined only at the root of the document.